alonsogchparra/react_weather_forecast/README.md

 export const url = `http://api.openweathermap.org/data/2.5/forecast?id=${COUNTRY_ID}&appid=${API_ID}`
 ```

-Once you do all the previous step the final one is run the project
+Once you do all the previous steps the final one is run the project.
+Use this command
 ```
 yarn start
 ```